-During the second quarter of 2018, the Company and CNOOC signed two Production Sharing Contracts ("PSC") for Blocks 22/11 and 23/07 in the Beibu Gulf area of the South China Sea.
-Block 22/11 covers an area of 1,663 square kilometres with a water depth of 40-80 metres, and Block 23/07 covers an area of 1,210 square kilometres with a water depth of 20-40 metres.
+The Company and CNOOC signed two Production Sharing Contracts ("PSC") for Blocks 22/11 and 23/07 in the Beibu Gulf area of the South China Sea in the first half of 2018.
 The Company is the operator of both blocks with a working interest of 100 percent during the exploration phase.
 In the event of a commercial discovery, CNOOC may assume a participating partnership interest of up to 51 percent in either or both blocks for the development and production phases.